 Business Associate Agreement

-WHEREAS, both parties are subject to Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 (HIPAA), the HIPAA Privacy rule (Privacy rule), 45 C FR Parts 160 and 164, and the HIPAA Security Rule (Security Rule), 45 C FR Parts 160, 162 and 164 issued by the U.S. Department of Health and Human Services, as either have been amended by Subtitle D of the Health Information Technology for Economic and Clinical Health Act (the “HITECH Act”), as Title XIII of Division A and Title IV of Division B of the American Recovery and Reinvestment Act of 2009 (Pub.
-L. 111–5); and the Office of Civil Rights certain rules regarding Business Associate Agreements (“ Omnibus Rule” ) released in January 2013 ( the “Final HITECH Rule”) relating to obligations of each in connection with the privacy and security of individually identifiable health information that is subject to protection under HIPAA for the privacy of PHI of patients of Covered Entity .
+WHEREAS both parties are subject to Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 (“HIPAA”), the HIPAA Privacy rule (“Privacy Rule”), 45 CFR §160 and §164, and the HIPAA Security Rule (“Security Rule”), 45 CFR §160, §162 and §164 issued by the U.S. Department of Health and Human Services, as either have been amended by Subtitle D of the Health Information Technology for Economic and Clinical Health Act (the “HITECH Act”), as Title XIII of Division A and Title IV of Division B of the American Recovery and Reinvestment Act of 2009 (Pub.
+L. 111–5); the Office for Civil Rights’ rules and guidance regarding Business Associate Agreements; and the Omnibus Rule released in January 2013 ( the “Final HITECH Rule”).
+As used herein, the laws and regulations stated above shall be collectively referred to as the “HIPAA Rules.”

-WHEREAS, Business Associate may receive PHI from Covered Entity, or may create or obtain PHI from other parties for use on behalf of Covered Entity which must be handled in accordance with this Agreement and the standards established by the Privacy Rule and the Security Rule upon the effective date of the Underlying Agreement.
+WHEREAS Business Associate may receive PHI from Covered Entity or may create or obtain PHI from other parties for use on behalf of Covered Entity which must be handled in accordance with this Agreement and the standards established by the Privacy Rule and the Security Rule upon the effective date of the Underlying Agreement.

-- “Business Associate” shall have the meaning given to such term under the Privacy and Security Rules, including but not limited to 45 C FR §160.103.
+- “Business Associate” shall have the meaning given to such term under the Privacy and Security Rules, including but not limited to 45 CFR §160.103.

-- “Covered Entity” shall have the meaning given to such term under the Privacy and Security Rules, including, but not limited to 45 C FR §160.103.
+- “Covered Entity” shall have the meaning given to such term under the Privacy and Security Rules, including, but not limited to 45 CFR §160.103.